Create Expert Systems with VisiRule Author

 Simply Drag 'n Drop ... then Click 'n Link

-By using a familiar flow-charting approach, VisiRule Author makes it easy to build systems.
+By using a familiar decision flow-charting approach, VisiRule Author makes it easy to build systems.
 The author has a free hand in designing and organizing the layout of the chart.
 Simply drop boxes onto the canvas, size them and link them together to form the decision flow between questions.

 VisiRule Question Types